 Can you turn the problem on and off?
 Can you create the condition and remove the condition by adjusting the defined root cause(s)?

 Have you verified the root cause(s) with data?

-Root Cause can be determine using one or more of the following methods:
+Use one or more of the following methods should be used to determine Root Cause: